ViniciusTeodoro/email-sender-api/README.md

-Envio de Email via API REST e controle de mensageria com RabbitMQ
+API REST to send emails and message by RABBITMQ

+Learning about RabbitMQ